callum-b/oldfieldpipelines/README.md

-# OldfieldPipelines
+# OldfieldPipelines - Oldfield team ChIP-seq data analysis pipeline

 Bioinformatic analyses snakemake pipelines developed for A Oldfield's team

-# Oldfield team ChIP-seq data analysis pipeline

 This is a quick start guide for this Snakemake pipeline, intended to align and analyse ChIP-seq data from an Illumina sequencer.
 If you need more information or have specific questions, contact Cal.
 If you don't know who Cal is, I'm sorry for your loss.
 Also, how did you get this?

 If you have never used Snakemake before at all, you might want to go over the basic principles on their website:
 >    https://snakemake.readthedocs.io/en/stable/

-This pipeline expects a certain folder architecture, which should have been created when you unzipped the tarball that contained this README.
+This pipeline expects a certain folder architecture, which should have been created when you cloned this git repo or unzipped the tarball that contained this README.

-If you also obtained the test data provided, move it to the DATA/ folder and unzip it there.

-If you want to align this data to HG38, you can download the necessary genome files here: https://genome-idx.s3.amazonaws.com/bt/GRCh38_noalt_as.zip (or perhaps browse other versions and mirror URLs here: https://bowtie-bio.sourceforge.net/bowtie2/manual.shtml).

-To do so, download that file, move it to DATA/GENOMES/ and unzip it.
-It should be ready to use after that.

 ## General features